rayary/catchfrauds-starterbot-java-v6/README.md

   |75%|13937.250000
   |max|29290.000000
   |Name: amount|dtype: float64

 - ## [Check 2](bot/checkpoint/Check2.java): Repeated Transactions
-  Group by shopper_email showed a fraud behavior of performing multiples transactions by the same card within minutes of each other.
+  Group by shopper_email classified a fraud behavior of performing multiples transactions by the same card within minutes of each other.
 This pattern was not observed in legitimate transactions.
 Check 2 will record the time of transaction by card_number_hash and reject subsequent transactions that are performed within minutes of each other.
   ```
   fraud_same_country.sort_values(['shopper_email', 'txid'])
   ```